 The BIC platform fosters intellectual activity, dialogue, cultural enterprise and innovation.
 Over 3,000 quality BIC programs including talks, discussions, performances, film screenings and explorations on varied subjects have been held since inception.

 The Bangalore International Centre (BIC) is structured as a Non-Profit Institution of Members.
 BIC is registered under the Karnataka Societies Registration Act, 1960.
 It was founded in November 2005 to enhance dialogue and foster ideas across cultures, religions, regions, societies and economies.

 BIC was inaugurated by Former President of India, the Late Abdul Kalam.
 The Energy Resources Institute (TERI) has hosted BIC since its inception till end 2018.

 In 2019, BIC completed the construction of its new building.
-This 48,000 sq feet, GRIHA compliant premises has been made possible with the generous support from Donors and ~ 1100 Members (Individual, Institution, Corporate).
+This 48,000 sq feet, sustainability built premises has been made possible with the generous support from Donors and ~ 1100 Members (Individual, Institution, Corporate).